naama-git/chinese-auction-project/README.md

 2. **Configuration:**
 Please refer to the internal README.md files located within the Client and Server folders for specific environment setup, prerequisites, and execution commands.

-_Note: This project was created for educational purposes and software development practice only._
+_Note: This project was created for educational purposes to practice full-stack development._